quietly-turning/Lua-For-SM5/_Introduction/Foreword.md

 ---

-# Section 0.1 – Actors From &lt;<span class="nt">xml</span>&gt; To { <span class="kd" >lua</span> }
+# Section 0.1 – What are Actors?

-In StepMania theming/scripting, things drawn to the screen are *Actors*.
-This was true in SM3.95 and remains true in SM5.

-A typical SM3.95 XML file would feature an ActorFrame element which would contain various children Actors.
-This model is conceptually the same in SM5, but uses `.lua` files instead of `.xml` files.
-So, where Actors were represented by *XML elements* in SM3.95, they are **Lua tables** in SM5.

-### Tables Within Tables Within...
+## Tables Within Tables Within...

 An Actor is the most basic unit of StepMania scripting.
 Virtually everything else that you work with in SM5 Lua, be it a Sprite, a BitmapText, or an ActorMultiVertex, is built on top of the foundation that Actor provides.